-On This Day In 2003: Aaron Boone Hits Walk-Off Home Run In ALCS Game 7
+NESN

-Wednesday is a historic day in Boston Red Sox history.
+The 16th of October is a historic day in Boston Red Sox history.

 Not the good kind of historic, however.